 This is just a brief introduction to a fascinating topic, and we’ll cover all this and more in my new Encryption Fundamentals course.
 If you’re new to AWS in general and interested in security, you can also check out our AWS Security For Beginners tips.

-If you have any questions about the course, cryptography, or security in general, feel free to get in touch on LinkedIn.
-And don’t forget to join the conversation on the Linux Academy Community Slack!
+If you have any questions about the course, cryptography, or security in general, feel free to get in touch on the Linux Academy Community Slack!

 I hope you enjoy the course.
 Happy learning!